 I wouldn’t recommend this particular bra for larger chested women, even if it’s only for light exercise.
 You would be better off with one of those listed above.

-Of these 4, it comes down to what’s best for you, which every sports bra you decide to go with keep a these tips in mind:
+Of these four, it comes down to what’s best for you.
+Whichever sports bra you decide to go with, keep these tips in mind: